The Courage of Marge O'Doone: Plot

-Michael O'Doone (George Stanley), his wife Margaret (Billie Bennett) and daughter Marge (Pauline Starke) are settlers living in the Northwest.
+Michael O'Doone, his wife Margaret and daughter Marge are settlers living in the Northwest.
 While traveling on a winter day, Michael meets with an accident and never returns home.
-Thinking that her husband is dead, Margaret begins to lose her grip on sanity which enables Buck Tavish (Boris Karloff), a mountain man who always admired her, to abduct her and take her to his cabin.
+Thinking that her husband is dead, Margaret begins to lose her grip on sanity which enables Buck Tavish, a mountain man who always admired her, to abduct her and take her to his cabin.
 When she finally regains her senses, she departs on a search for Michael O'Doone, leaving her daughter Marge behind.
 At one point in the film, there is a scene where two large ferocious grizzly bears fight with each other, a highlight of the movie.

-Years later, David Raine (Niles Welch) comes across a young girl's photograph and determines to find her.
+Years later, David Raine comes across a young girl's photograph and determines to find her.
 Soon after, he meets Rolland, a man who spends much of his life helping others.
 While searching in the wilderness, David finally finds the girl in the picture, who turns out to be Marge O'Doone.
 He brings her to Rolland's cabin and there they discover to her surprise that Rolland is actually her missing father Michael O'Doone.
 Miraculously, the whole family is reunited when her mother Margaret is found soon after.